polterguy/phosphorusfive/core/p5.ajax/README.md

 thousands of times.

 Have this in mind as you do your p5.ajax development.
-The library is best suited for "single page web apps", with complex and rich UI, doing lots of Ajax requests.
+The library is best suited for single page web apps, with complex and rich UI, doing lots of Ajax requests.
 It is not as well suited for apps, where you have many tabs open at the same time, or thousands of simultaneous users, such as for instance would often be the case with social media websites, such as StackOverflow, Facebook or Twitter etc ...

-As a general rule, I encourage people to use it to build "Enterprise Apps", while use something else to build websites, requiring thousands, and sometimes millions of simultaneous users.
+As a general rule, I encourage people to use it to build enterprise apps, while use something else to build websites, requiring thousands, and sometimes millions of simultaneous users.
 Although it could probably be tweaked to handle also such scenarios.